Laurence Picken: Life and career

 Laurence Picken was born in Nottingham to Ernest Frederick Picken and Rosa Louisa Bevan.
 He studied at Waverley Road Secondary School, Birmingham.
 In 1928 he won a scholarship to Trinity College, Cambridge, where he graduated with a double first in natural sciences.
 His PhD, in 1935, was in zoology.
 He obtained a two-year Rockefeller Studentship to work at the École de Chimie, University of Geneva, studying the thermoelastic properties of living muscle and long-chain polymers using X-ray crystallography.
 He also obtained a Francis Maitland Balfour Studentship at the Department of Zoology, Cambridge to study long-chain molecules and their effect of on cell shape, and in the summer he studied freshwater ciliates in Lake Ohrid in Yugoslavia.
-He returned to England when the second world war broke out, and while he was in charge of a blood transfusion unit during the war, he refined the methods for filtration and drying of plasma.
+He returned to England when the Second World War broke out, and while he was in charge of a blood transfusion unit during the war, he refined the methods for filtration and drying of plasma.

 In 1944 he became a Fellow at Jesus College.
 Between 1946 and 1966 he was assistant director of research in zoology at the university.
 He was made a fellow of the Institute of Biology, was a visiting professor at the University of Washington in 1959, and received the Trail Award from the Linnean Society in 1960 for his work on microscopy.
 Among the publications he wrote was The Organization of Cells and Other Organisms in 1960.

+In 1944, Picken produced his first musicological work, Bach quotations from the eighteenth century.
+In 1944, he also revived his interest in Chinese music which he had since the 1930s, and started to research in traditional Chinese music, an interest he conducted in parallel with his career in zoology.
+He joined Joseph Needham on his research mission to Chongqing in late 1943 as a biophysicist and agricultural advisor.
+While there he learned to play and eventually mastered the Chinese music instrument guqin, a 7 string zither.
+In the autumn of 1945 he sent the British Council a highly critical memorandum of Needham's actions in China.
+In his memorandum, Picken criticized Needham's hiring of his mistresses and taking unnecessary trips.
+He wrote about Needham's trip to Xian: "If he had a cast iron excuse for going there he could fly in three hours, but his God complex is titillated by going by truck.
+And so he goes that way, spending several weeks in the journey and I don' know how much money".
+In response, Needham wrote a formal assessment of Picken where he included this characterization: "a more unfriendly and disagreeable colleague I never hope to meet."